-This is the (draft) BSL Local Plan for NHS Western Isles Board, as required by BSL (Scotland) Act 2015.
-It sets out draft actions this Local NHS Board will take over the period 2019-2024.
+This is the BSL Local Plan for NHS Western Isles Board, as required by the BSL (Scotland) Act 2015.
+It sets out actions this Local NHS Board will take over the period 2024-29 and follows on from our first NHSWI BSL Local Plan of 2019-23.

-It follows the BSL National Plan, published 24 October 2017, which was developed through extensive engagement with Deaf and Deafblind BSL users and those who work with them.
+It follows Scotland's second BSL National Plan for 2023-29, published 6 November 2023, building on the seminal work of the first National BSL Plan for 2017-23.
+This second National Plan has been assembled through scrupulous engagement with Deaf and Deafblind BSL users and those who work with them.
 There is more information about the National Plan in Section 6 of this Draft Plan.
 This local Plan is framed around the same long-term goals as the BSL National Plan.

-This Plan falls within the context of NHS Western Isles's Equality and Human Rights Policy and the duty of care incumbent on us therein to protect and promote the rights and dignity of all those vulnerable groups who access our services.
+This Plan falls within the context of the new Once for Scotland Equality, Diversity and Inclusion Policy of 2024 and the duty of care incumbent on us therein to protect and promote the rights and dignity of all those groups with additional support needs who access our services.
 The aspirations set out here seek to be aligned to the Policy's principles of enablement and empowerment, parity of access, involvement and participation.
-NHS Western Isles therefore are committed to protecting and supporting BSL users in our patient body, and to raising awareness of the status of BSL as enshrined in the BSL (Scotland) Act 2015.
-This wider understanding and harnessing of BSL is consistent too with the goals of Include Us All, Scotland's inclusive communication hub for fostering greater participation in public life.
+NHS Western Isles therefore are committed to protecting and supporting BSL users as part of our duty of care and civic responsibility, and to raising awareness of the status of BSL as enshrined in the BSL (Scotland) Act 2015.
+This wider understanding and harnessing of BSL is consistent too with the goals of Inclusive Communication Scotland, the national hub for strengthening and improving inclusive conduits of communication and the reduction of barriers around these.